 What’s hard to tell from this is how many are leaving themselves with serious risks.
 Remember, 30% of small businesses crash due to lack of funds.
 Also, it’s important not to rack up large credit card debts at high interest rates, or put personal assets like your home at risk.

 However, if you have a redundancy payment, nest egg or inheritance to invest in a self-employed venture, with the right advice you can minimise your business lending.

 Traditional high street lenders are more cautious about commercial loans these days, but they are still a strong option for start up capital, or second funding waves.

 The key to success is taking good advice on the best way to approach business lenders, and getting your proposition and projections up to a high standard.

 According to one report, larger banks approve only around 26.9% of applications for small business loans.
-Smaller and newer banks may have less fiery hoops to jump through and approve around 50% of applications.
+Smaller and newer banks may have fewer hoops to jump through and approve around 50% of applications.

 Business loans from institutional lenders – commercial-only banks and funding associations – approve around 64.7% of applications.

-One of the things all of these potential mainstream lenders look for in small business owners is your business credit score.
+One of the things all of these potential mainstream lenders look for in small business owners is a healthy business credit score.
 If you don’t have a business credit score, it’s hard for lenders to assess the risk factor.
-If you’re not sure what yours is – or how it’s calculated – it should be a central pillar of the research for your lending proposition.
+If you’re not sure what yours is,or how it’s calculated, it should be a central pillar of your lending proposition.

 This type of commercial funding – for start up capital and second funding waves – is increasingly diverse and growing in popularity.
-It covers such things as merchant cash advances, crowdfunding, and peer to peer loans.
+It covers merchant cash advances, crowdfunding, and peer to peer loans.